JYLiang22/JYLiang22/README.md

 # Focus On

-- 😣 Struggling to find a job
+- 😣 Struggling to find a job.